a10kiloham/transit-tracker/docs/docs/02-user-manual/03-troubleshooting.md

 # Troubleshooting & Support

-If you're experiencing issues with your Transit Tracker, you can join the [Eastside Urbanism Discord](https://discord.com/invite/zhXKQ4vMp8) and ask for help in the `#transit-tracker` channel.
+If you're experiencing issues with your Transit Tracker, please check the following troubleshooting steps.
+If you still need help, please open a [GitHub issue](https://github.com/EastsideUrbanism/transit-tracker/issues).

 ## Status Messages